CLOSED FOR THE SEASON • Information may be outdated. Add this

 ABOUT THE FESTIVAL

-Filmmakers entering films for competition must complete and send in the Entry Form and fee.
-A screening committee will evaluate and select films to be presented at the RiverRun International Film Festival in April 2014.
+Filmmakers entering films for competition must complete and send in the Entry Form and fee (if applicable).
+A screening committee will evaluate and select films to be presented at the 2019 RiverRun International Film Festival.
 During the Festival, a jury of industry professionals will select Festival winners with the exception of the Audience Award which will be decided by audience voting.

 Criteria for Submission:

-• All entries must be postmarked no later than December 15, 2013 for submission.
+• All entries must be sent or postmarked no later than December 1, 2018.

 • All films must be in English or have English subtitles.
 Non-subtitled or dubbed foreign language films will not be considered.